distributed-system-analysis/pbench/web-server/v0.4/README.md

 ## UI Tests

-Run All UI Unit Tests
+Run All UI Unit Tests and E2E Tests

 ```bash
 $ yarn test
 ```

-This will run test cases for all files referenced with a `*.test.js` naming schema.
+This will run test cases for all files referenced with a `*.test.js` or `*.e2e.js` naming schema.

 ## Template